Funhouse: Common features

-Notwithstanding the images in movies and comic books, fun houses do not drop visitors through trapdoors, which is far too dangerous.
-One type of floor trick plays on this image: it consists of a section of floor that suddenly drops just a few inches, making victims think they are falling into a trapdoor.
+One type of trick plays on the image of a trap door: it consists of a section of floor that suddenly drops a few inches, making visitors think they are falling into a trap door.

-Some fun houses brought new arrivals through a short series of dark corridors or a Mirror Maze or door maze (many identical doors forming squares, only one of which opened in each square), often leading onto a small stage where they had to negotiate a series of rocking floors, air jets and other obstacles, while people already inside the funhouse could watch and laugh at them.
-A few places even provided benches for the watchers.
+Some fun houses brought new arrivals through a short series of dark corridors or a mirror maze or door maze (many identical doors forming squares, only one of which opened in each square), often leading onto a small stage where they had to negotiate a series of rocking floors, air jets and other obstacles, while people already inside the funhouse could watch and laugh at them.
+A few even provided benches for the watchers.
 Once patrons were inside, they could stay as long as they wished, repeating each feature as many times as they chose.

 This type of fun house resembled a miniature version of Steeplechase Park at Coney Island, whose 'Pavilion of Fun'—a building resembling a huge airplane hangar—included, in addition to rides, a gigantic slide, a spinning disk probably 50 ft across, and a lighted stage called the "Insanitarium" where patrons emerging from the Steeplechase ride were harassed by a clown carrying an electric wand, while women in skirts were at the mercy of air-jet bursts.
-Through the first half of the 20th century most amusement parks had this type of fun house, but its free-form design was its undoing.
-It was labor-intensive, needing an attendant at almost every device, and when people spent two hours in the fun house, they weren't out on the midway buying tickets to other rides and attractions.
+Through the first half of the 20th century, most amusement parks had this type of fun house, but its free-form design was its undoing.
+It was labor-intensive, needing an attendant at almost every device, and when people spent two hours in the fun house, they were not out on the midway buying tickets to other rides and attractions.
 Traditional fun houses gave way to walk-throughs, where patrons followed a set path all the way through and emerged back on the midway a few minutes later.
-These preserved some of the traditional fun house features, including various kinds of moving floors, sometimes a revolving barrel and a small slide.
-They added such things as crooked rooms, where a combination of tilt and optical illusion made it hard to know which way was up, and dark corridors with various popup and jump out surprises, optical illusions and sound effects.
+These preserved some of the traditional fun house features, including various kinds of moving floors, sometimes a revolving barrel, and a small slide.
+They added such things as crooked rooms, where a combination of tilt and optical illusion made it hard to know which way was up, and dark corridors with various pop-up and jump-out surprises, optical illusions and sound effects.